-Offeror representatives who wish to participate over the phone may dial into the conference at (800) 315-6338 Access Code 05240.
-Note that the conference may be recorded.
+Parking spaces marked for visitor are available in the parking garage, basement level of the State Office Building. parking is available on the ground floor Parking is available onsite.
+Offeror representatives who wish to participate over the phone may dial into the conference at (800) 315-6338 Access Code 05024.